BryceCanyonCounty/bcc-banks/README.md

 # Feather Banks

-The **Feather Banks** is a powerful and secure banking system designed to provide an immersive and realistic banking experience within your RedM roleplay server.
+**Feather Banks** is a powerful and secure banking system designed to provide an immersive and realistic banking experience within your RedM roleplay server.
 This script offers a wide range of features that make it an essential addition to your server.

 ## Implemented Features: